wesbasinger/bottleboys/en/html/README.md

 $ git push
 ```

-### Pull your new code down to PythonAnywhere, and reload your web app
+### Push your new code down to Heroku, and reload your web app

-* Open up the [PythonAnywhere consoles page](https://www.pythonanywhere.com/consoles/) and go to your **Bash console** (or start a new one).
-Then, run:

 {% filename %}command-line{% endfilename %}
 ```
-$ cd ~/my-first-blog
-$ git pull
+$ git push heroku master
 [...]
 ```

-And watch your code get downloaded.
-If you want to check that it's arrived, you can hop over to the **Files tab** and view your code on PythonAnywhere.

-* Finally, hop on over to the [Web tab](https://www.pythonanywhere.com/web_app_setup/) and hit **Reload** on your web app.

 Your update should be live!
 Go ahead and refresh your website in the browser.
-Changes should be visible. :)
+Changes should be visible. :)  Remeber, you can use the `heroku open` command as a shortcut to open your website.